Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

 We compute frequency-dependent observables across the SIT for the first time.
 The single-particle DOS, LDOS and the pair susceptibility are obtained using the maximum entropy method (MEM) for analytic continuation~\cite{jarrell,sandvik1998}.
 We have verified that these results obey various sum rules to high precision, and that the MEM correctly reproduces the low-energy structure of test spectra as shown in the supplementary material.
 What gives us confidence is that our central results on the single- and two-particle gaps can be equally well estimated directly from the exponential decay of the imaginary-time QMC data, without recourse to MEM.

 \myheading{Phase diagram:} In Fig.~\ref{PhaseDiag} we summarize our key results for the disorder dependence of various temperature and energy scales.
-The Berezinskii-Kosterlitz-Thouless (BKT) critical temperature $T_c$ is estimated from the universal jump in the superfluid density $\rho_s$, calculated from the transverse current correlator~\cite{scalapinowhitezhang1993}.
+Since the finite temperature transition is expected to be in the Berezinskii-Kosterlitz-Thouless universality class, we estimate the critical temperature $T_c$ from the superfluid density $\rho_s$, calculated from the transverse current correlator~\cite{scalapinowhitezhang1993,trivedi1996}.
 We note that this procedure on finite systems provide an upper bound on the actual $T_c$ in the thermodynamic limit.
 As disorder strength $V$ increases, $T_c$ falls and finally vanishes at the critical disorder $V_c$, which defines the SIT.
-The single-particle energy gap $\omega_{\rm dos}$ remains non-zero across the SIT, whereas the two-particle energy gap $\omega_{\rm pair}$ is finite in the insulator and goes to zero at the transition.
-These gap scales are extracted from the DOS and the dynamical pair susceptibility, discussed below.
-Figure~\ref{PhaseDiag} can be interpreted as a phase diagram: $T_c$ is the superconducting transition temperature, $\omega_{\rm pair}$ is a crossover scale between the insulator and the quantum critical region, and $\omega_{\rm dos}$ is the pseudogap crossover scale described below.
+The single-particle energy gap $\omegados$ remains non-zero across the SIT, whereas the two-particle energy scale $\omega_{\rm pair}$ is finite in the insulator and goes to zero at the transition.
+These gap scales are extracted from the DOS and the dynamical pair susceptibility discussed in detail below.
+Figure~\ref{PhaseDiag} can be interpreted as a phase diagram: $T_c$ is the superconducting transition temperature, $\omega_{\rm pair}$ is a crossover scale between the insulator and the quantum critical region, and $\omegados$ is related to the pseudogap crossover scale described below.

 \myheading{Single-particle spectra:} We show in Fig.~\ref{dos} the disorder and temperature dependence of the DOS $N(\omega)$.
 Panels (A,B) show the evolution with disorder at a very low temperature $T=0.1$.
-The gap $\omega_{\rm dos}$ \emph{clearly remains finite} in both superconducting and insulating states.
-This counterintuitive prediction agrees qualitatively with BdG theory~\cite{ghosal1998,ghosal2001}.
-Note, however, that the coherence peaks are predominantly present in the superconducting state and absent in the insulating state.
-Thus, \emph{it is the coherence peaks, and not the gap, that serve as spectral signatures of superconducting order}.
+The gap $\omegados$ \emph{clearly remains finite} in both superconducting and insulating states, a counterintuitive observation that agrees qualitatively with BdG results~\cite{ghosal1998,ghosal2001}.
+In contrast, the coherence peaks diminish with increasing $V$ and disappear near the SIT at $V_c \approx 1.6$.

-Figure~\ref{dos}(C,D) show the temperature evolution of $N(\omega)$ at weak disorder $V < V_c$.
-Unlike BCS theory, the hard SC gap does not close with increasing $T$.
+Figures~\ref{dos}(C,D) show the temperature evolution of $N(\omega)$ at weak disorder $V < V_c$.
+Unlike in BCS theory, the hard SC gap does not close with increasing $T$.
 Instead, the coherence peaks gradually disappear as the temperature increases across $T_c$.
 Above $T_c$, the gap gradually fills up, with a pseudogap persisting well above $T_c$.

 The temperature evolution of $N(\omega)$ at strong disorder $V > V_c$ is shown in Fig.~\ref{dos}(E,F).
 Here the ground state is an insulator with a hard gap and little evidence for coherence peaks, and the pseudogap persists up to an even higher temperature.